 Prioritize tasks wisely

 There are probably certain tasks within a project that you prefer doing over others.
 However, instead of planning to complete your favorite tasks first, make sure to pace your tasks based on what is best for the project.
+Task prioritization ensures you choose manageable tasks every day and keep the project on schedule.

 When prioritizing tasks, consider the following questions:

-- Which tasks are the most urgent?
+- Which tasks are the most urgent in the project lifecycle?

-- Which tasks involve input from others?
+- Which tasks involve input from others in the project team?

 - Which tasks are the easiest/most difficult to complete?